mikkelbu/book-notes/2024/TheArtOfPostgreSQL.md

 * Page 279 - Perhaps rephrase - "you are interested into." => "you are interested in."
 * Page 299 - "by assigning them their uname as a nickname for now." this is not what the statement does.
 It sets it to 'Robin Goodfellow' which is not the uname.
 We update "nickname" to "uname" on page 300.
+* Page 322 - Missing space between "command" and "CREATE TRIGGER" in "manual page for the commandCREATE TRIGGER."
+* Page 336 - "; alter all," => "; after all,"
+* Page 347 - I know it is a quote, but I think there is an "as" missing in "I use the database ___ a design tool"
+* Page 363 - I had to read https://www.postgresql.org/docs/current/hstore.html to understand that `('a=>1,a=>2'::hstore)`
+  would only store one of the values for `a`.
+From the documentation "Each key in an hstore is unique.
+If you declare an hstore with duplicate keys, only one will be stored in the hstore and there is no guarantee as to which will be kept"
+* Page 365 - "procedude" => "procedure"
 * Page 378 - `\index{Operators!%}` looks like a LaTeX error.
 The same kind of error on 379.